-The Labour-Management Committee shall periodically review the control process and/or procedures to ensure their effectiveness.
+The Labour-Management Committee shall create a standing agenda item to review the control process and/or procedures to ensure their effectiveness.

-(f) This review shall

-- (1) include work organization, work environment, work process and workplace design; - (2) consider technological advances; and - (3) ensure the awareness of the availability of the control process and/or procedures.
+- (f) This review shall - (1) include work organization, work environment, work process and workplace design; - (2) consider technological advances; and - (3) ensure the awareness of the availability of the control process and/or procedures.